 The primary endpoint was the proportion of patients in the primary efficacy population with the ability to sit without support for at least 5 seconds (BSID‑III gross motor scale, Item 22) at Month 12; a statistically significant and clinically meaningful proportion of patients achieved this milestone compared to the predefined performance criterion of 5%.

-The key efficacy endpoints of Evrysdi treated patients are shown in Table 5 and 6, and in Figure 5.
+The key efficacy endpoints of risdiplam treated patients are shown in Table 5 and 6, and in Figure 5.

 Table 5.
 Sitting ability as defined by BSID‑III Item 22 for pre-symptomatic patients at Month 12